csoroz/CIPs/CIP-1694/README.md

 Requiring the AVST in this situation could block a critical upgrade, though we may wish to reconsider this in the future.

+// TODO We need to fully understand the trade-offs between using the DReps votes with and without the AVST.

 ### New Metadata structures

 Both the governance actions and the votes use new metadata fields,